Who We Are

 Our Monastery in Sioux Falls

-Our Monastery of Our Lady of Guadalupe and Saint Joseph was founded in Sioux Falls at the request of Most Rev. Robert Carlson.
-The founding sisters arrived from the Monastery of San Juan Bautista de Coscomatepec, Veracruz, Mexico in May 2002, to adore the Lord in the Holy Eucharist and to pray for all peoples, especially those in this diocese.
-In May 2018, the Sisters’ new home dedicated to intercessory prayer, The Mater Ecclesiae Monastery, opened on the Cathedral of St. Joseph campus.
+At the request of Most Rev. Robert Carlson the founding sisters arrived from the Monastery of San Juan Bautista de Coscomatepec, Veracruz, Mexico in May 2002, to adore the Lord in the Holy Eucharist and to pray for all peoples, especially those in this diocese.
+In May 2018, the Adoration Sisters’ new home dedicated to intercessory prayer, The Mater Ecclesiae Monastery, opened on the Cathedral of St. Joseph campus.
+The Sisters’ home for their first 16 years of ministry in the Diocese was the Monastery of Our Lady of Guadalupe and Saint Joseph located in the former Cathedral of St. Joseph rectory.

 Blessed Mother Magdalene of the Incarnation was born in Italy on April 16, 1770 as Caterina Sordini.
 She had a lively temperament and after sustaining some injuries in some childish escapades, Caterina began to settle down.
 She became engaged to a young man in the village, Alfonso Cacece.